Red & Black Galalith 1930s Jakob Bengel Earrings

 Out of stock

 Vintage Necklaces, 1930s Jewelry, Jakob Bengel JewelryThis red and black enamel necklace is unsigned.
 Even so, it has been well-documented as a Mauerwerk (brickwork) piece by Jakob Bengel.
 It features enamel on chrome, with an attractive link chain and a spring-ring clasp.
 This Machine Age necklace is extremely flexible and can be worn on either side.
-This piece is from my personal collection.
-Scroll down to see a red-and-black-enamel bracelet and a pair of earrings by the same maker, as well as the same style necklace with green-and-black enamel.$ 395
+This piece is from my personal collection.$ 395